Nelson Z. Graves

-Early life
+Early life and education

-Graves was born August 24, 1849, in Clinton, North Carolina; his father was Luke C. Graves, principal of the Clinton Female Institute.
-Graves was named after his uncle, a minister who ran a similar school for girls in Warrenton, North Carolina.
-After attending Davidson College in North Carolina for a time, Graves graduated from Middlebury College in Middlebury, Vermont, in 1868 and was at first employed as a professor of languages in Maryland.
-He later took classes at Columbia Law School, but then went into business.
+Graves was born August 24, 1849, in Clinton, North Carolina, to Charlotte Katurah Handy and Luke C. Graves.
+He attended Davidson College in Davidson, North Carolina, for two years and graduated from Middlebury College in Middlebury, Vermont, in 1868.
+He worked as a professor of languages at a school in Ellicott City, Maryland, and attended Columbia Law School, but left before graduation to enter business.

-Business career
+Career

-Around 1882 Graves began to manufacture varnish and japan, and in 1888 he incorporated the N. Z. Graves Company in Philadelphia, which manufactured varnish, japan, and pigments.
-Other ventures included the Camden White Lead Works and lead mines at Tecopa, California.
-By 1906, Graves was wealthy enough that when the Presbyterian church that he had attended in North Carolina as a young man burnt down, he donated a new church building to the congregation, named after his father.
+Graves began to manufacture varnish and japan in 1882, and incorporated the N. Z. Graves Company in Philadelphia in 1888.
+He served as president of Camden White Lead Works and Tecopa Consolidated Mining Company as well as director of Merchants' National Bank in Philadelphia.
+By 1906, Graves was wealthy enough that when the Presbyterian church that he had attended in North Carolina as a young man burnt down, he donated a new church building to the congregation and had it named after his father.